-This only works for people who are financially involved in politics, but you can use the Federal Election Commission’s “Advance Transaction Query by Individual Contributor” to view political contributors in your neighborhood.
+This only works for people who are financially involved in politics, but you can use the Federal Election Commission’s Individual Contribution database to view political contributors in your neighborhood.

 You can search by name, city, state and ZIP code to generate a list of contributors to local political committees.
 This should give you an idea of your neighborhood’s political landscape and what parties your neighbors might support.
 It might also help you avoid awkward conversations at backyard barbecues.